Pikasa64/file-perm-implementation/README.md

 # file-perm-implementation

-This project demonstrates how operating file system permissions work at a toy level.
+This project uses combination of bit shifts and bit masking to demonstrate a small-scale implementation of file system permission.